JoleneKearse/JoleneKearse/README.md

 ## 💻 My Early Developer Education

 My career totally flipped ↕️ when I began this *wonderous* journey into the *mysterious world* of **Web Development**!
-With a background in teaching in English around the world where I threw myself into finding the *best* way to teach my students, I was suddenly the learner!
+With a background in teaching in English around the world where I threw myself into finding the *best* way to teach my students.
+Here, I was suddenly the learner!

 That said I'm **100% community-taught**, _which is my preferred term (rather than **self-taught**)_, meaning I've learned from so many excellent sources!
 My skills in education really came out in choosing which resources to use; which free resources to use and when to actually cough out my *limited* cash... 🫦🤑